getify/Functional-Light-JS/ch3.md

 In Chapter 2, we explored the named arguments pattern.
 One primary advantage of named arguments is not needing to juggle argument ordering, thereby improving readability.

-But earlier in this chapter, we looked at the advantages of using currying/partial application to provide individual arguments to a function separately.
-The downside is that these techniques are traditionally based on positional arguments; argument ordering is thus an inevitable headache.
+Now, we've looked at the advantages of using currying/partial application to provide individual arguments to a function separately.
+But the downside is that these techniques are traditionally based on positional arguments; argument ordering is thus an inevitable headache.

 Utilities like `reverseArgs(..)` (and others) are necessary to juggle arguments to get them into the right order.
 Sometimes we get lucky and define a function with parameters in the order that we later want to curry them, but other times that order is incompatible and we have to jump through hoops to reorder.